BobKerns/BobKerns.github.io/pages/chatgpt-writes-legislation.md

  I ask ChatGPT to write a bill to maximize donors and position me as tough on immigration yet compassionate.
 ---

-## Q: Write me model legislation that curries favor with campaign donors, and makes me seem tough on immigration, yet compassionate.
+## Q: Write me model legislation that curries favor with campaign donors, and makes me seem tough on immigration, yet compassionate

 ## A: Title: The Balanced Immigration and Community Empowerment Act (BICEA)